-Ruth is a member of the advisory panel for the Department of Education’s Complex Communication Needs and Literacy Project.
+Ruth is a member of the Scottish Government’s National AAC Advisory Group and sat on the advisory panel for the Department of Education’s Complex Communication Needs and Literacy Project during 2017/2018.

-Ruth has delivered a training programme covering AAC and Vision Impairment at the Christian Medical College in Vellore, India and continues to provide support and advice on AAC assessment for patients within the Physical Medicine and Rehabilitation department.
+Ruth has delivered a training programme covering AAC and Vision Impairment at the Christian Medical College in Vellore, India and continues to be a validator for AAC assessment for patients within the Physical Medicine and Rehabilitation department.

-Ruth recently presented a Keynote Address at the ECERAAC Conference in Romania (Eastern and Central European Regional Augmentative and Alternative Communication) focusing on how countries such as the UK can offer practical help and support to those working in AAC Emerging Countries.
+She has presented a Keynote Address at ECERAAC (Eastern and Central European Regional Augmentative and Alternative Communication) focusing on how countries such as the UK can offer practical help and support to those working in AAC Emerging Countries.

 Membership of Professional Bodies/Organisations:

-• 1VOICE – providing a network and support for children and families using communication aids.
+• 1VOICE – a network of support for children and families using communication aids

 • VIEW – registered charity, which represents the interests and needs of children and young people with visual impairment across the United Kingdom.

-Ruth holds an Enhanced Disclosure Certificate from the Criminal Records Bureau and a Disclosure Scotland Certificate.
+Ruth holds an Enhanced Disclosure Certificate from the Disclosure and Barring Service and a Disclosure Scotland Certificate.